clan-lol/clan-homepage/content/architecture/_index.md

 ### NixOS as the Operating System

-Maintaining and configuring a decentralized system like cLAN with heterogeneous services on heterogeneous platforms is a challenging task.
+Maintaining and configuring a decentralized system like Clan with heterogeneous services on heterogeneous platforms is a challenging task.
 In professional setups this is usually solved with configuration management systems.
 These systems require years of experience and are therefore not approchable by non-expert users.
 The solution to this problem so far is to instead provide end-users with appliances that are massivly locked-down in terms of the functionality or platforms they support.
-To overcome these limitations, we cLAN is based on NixOS.
+To overcome these limitations, we Clan is based on NixOS.

 NixOS is an operating system that uses a single declarative and consistent configuration to describe the whole system, using a purpose-built programming language called the Nix language.
 While the Nix language itself is not necessarily more accessible to non-experts, we believe it's still the best fit for the task.
 The underlying data structures used by NixOS are simple enough to be managed from a graphical user interface.